Commemoration of the Battle of Brooklyn

 The Battle of Brooklyn, fought in 1776 on land that is now a part of Green-Wood, was the first battle of the American Revolution to be waged after the signing of the Declaration of Independence.
-On the 241st anniversary of the Battle of Brooklyn, Green-Wood hosts a day of free commemoration ceremonies, trolley tours, and 18th-century living.
-See parades, cannon fire, horse rides, reenactments and historic cooking.
-Living history events and activities will offer kids a real feel for life during the American Revolution.
-This is a great event for kids and families!
+Green-Wood hosts a day of commemoration to honor all those who served to defend the young republic.
+See parades, cannon fire, horses, and re-enactments.
+This is a great event for kids and families.

-11 am: LIFE ON THE BATTLEFIELD: Meet soldiers, their horses, and famous colonial Americans.
+Meet soldiers, their horses, and famous colonial Americans.
 Historic re-enactors will demonstrate revolutionary weapons and tactics.
-Free.

-2pm: COMMEMORATIVE CEREMONY: Honor the spirit and heroes of the Battle of Brooklyn at this commemoration on Battle Hill, overlooking New York Harbor.
-Free.
+Honor the spirit and heroes of the Battle of Brooklyn at this commemoration on Battle Hill, overlooking New York Harbor.

 These events are free, excluding the trolley tour, but pre-register online strongly recommended.
 Please note: Attendees must stand within the designated viewing areas when the cannons are being fired.
 The loud noises can cause permanent damage to the ears or even hearing loss.

 ** Please keep your family and others safe by wearing masks and social distancing.
 If an event appears too crowded, try using the "nearby" search feature on our event calendar to find something else to do.